 Another study explored the incorporation of unenforceable and misleading terms in residential rental contracts.
-The study found that landlords regularly misinform tenants through their contracts.
-According to this study, landlords often fail to comply with mandatory disclosures.
+The study found that landlords regularly misinform tenants through their contracts, often failing to comply with mandatory disclosures.
 At times, their contracts included terms that “ﬂatly contravene the law.”
-In line with the previous literature, the study argued that “when a problem or a dispute with the landlord arises, tenants are likely to perceive the terms in their lease agreements as enforceable and binding, and consequently forgo valid legal rights and claims.”
+Consistent with earlier literature, the study argued that “when a problem or a dispute with the landlord arises, tenants are likely to perceive the terms in their lease agreements as enforceable and binding, and consequently forgo valid legal rights and claims.”

-A follow-up study confirmed that unenforceable terms indeed shape tenants’ perception.
+A follow-up study confirmed that unenforceable terms indeed shape tenants’ perceptions.
 In particular, unenforceable terms made tenants “eight times more likely to bear costs that the law imposed on the landlord than were tenants with contracts containing enforceable terms.”
 Importantly, the study also found that unenforceable terms undermine tenant’s motivation to search for legal information online.
 It further suggested that unenforceable terms hinder the non-drafting party’s “ability to accurately process legal information obtained through online searches.”

-Of particular relevance, another related study investigated laypeople’s beliefs about contracts that, like in our context, contradicted false representations.
-The findings of this study revealed that respondents believed that paper deals–which in this study were signed by consumers without reading them–are valid and enforceable as written despite prior pre-contractual material deception.
+Of particular relevance to our inquiry is another related study that investigated laypeople’s beliefs about contracts that, as in our context, contradicted false representations.
+The findings of this study revealed that respondents believed that paper deals–which in this study were signed by consumers without reading them–were valid and enforceable as written despite prior pre-contractual material deceptions.
 Once again, the findings suggest that fine print “discourages consumers from wanting to take legal action, initiate complaints, or damage the deceptive firm’s reputation by telling others what happened.”
 Disturbingly, the study also found that informing consumers about consumer protection laws “does not completely counteract the psychological effect of the fine print.”

-In all, mounting evidence suggests that consumers are likely to feel bound to the contractual terms.
-This is true, even when the terms contradict previous (misleading) oral promises.
-While assuming that written documents are evidentiary superior to oral statements makes some sense, this comes at a significant cost.
-As Solan notes:
+Thus, there is mounting evidence that suggests that consumers are likely to feel bound by the written contractual terms.
+This is true even when the terms contradict previous misleading oral promises.
+While there are valid reasons for assuming the evidentiary superiority of written documents over oral statements, this assumption may entail a significant cost.
+As Solan observes:

-“The consequences of this shift in focus from verbal legal events to written ones cannot be overstated.
+The consequences of this shift in focus from verbal legal events to written ones cannot be overstated.
 Reliance on the written word is a two-edged sword.
 On the one hand, it reduces the likelihood of dispute about what the agreement (or statute) really says.
 On the other, it empowers the party with the pen.
 When only one party to the transaction controls the document, the possibility arises that the drafter will take advantage of this leverage unfairly.
-Thus, in addition to intended consequences, there are likely to be some unintended ones.”
+Thus, in addition to intended consequences, there are likely to be some unintended ones.